-|Number of data bits||8|
+|Number data bits||8|

 |Number of stop bits||1|

-|Timeout between receiving 2 chars||220 ms (ZVZ timeout according to the documentation)|
+|Timeout between receiving 2 characters||220 ms (ZVZ timeout according to the documentation)|

 |High priority||Specifies whether the station has the higher priority than the opposite station.
 At the opposite station it is necessary to set the reverse priority.
 Setting this option correctly limits possible conflicts on the line.|